racket/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 errors.

-To run *N* configurations in parallel, supply `-j` *N* to `zuo`, as in `zuo . -j 6 test`.
+To run *N* configurations in parallel, supply `-j` *N* to `zuo`, as in `zuo . -j 6 test`, or set the `ZUO_JOBS` environment variable.
 You can also use the `test-some`, `test`, and `test-more` targets directly in your build directory, since that's a shortcut for running them in the "*machine-type*/mats" directory.

 To support parallel tests, targets like `test` write output in a collection of "output-*config*-*name*" directories within